 Finance Lease Obligations.
-As of December 31, 2022, the Company had \$3.6 million outstanding under finance lease obligations for both property and machinery and equipment with maturities through 2026 and a weighted average interest rate of 8.5%.
+As of December 31, 2023, the Company had \$3.2 million outstanding under finance lease obligations for both property and machinery and equipment with maturities through 2026 and a weighted average interest rate of 8.8%.

 Equipment Financing Obligations.
-As of December, 2022, the Company had \$1.1 million outstanding under equipment financing facilities, with effective interest rates ranging from 4.4% to 8.1% and payments due through 2028.
+As of December 31, 2023, the Company had \$2.0 million outstanding under equipment financing facilities, with payments due through 2028, and a weighted average interest rate of 6.8%.

 Purchase Commitments.
-We had purchase commitments totaling approximately \$68.9 million at December 31, 2022, primarily for inventory.
+We had purchase commitments totaling approximately \$39.8 million at December 31, 2023, primarily for inventory, which are due through 2025.